ESG Questionnaire Response - Fiera Capital Corporation

 Yes - Fiera Capital can provide carbon reports and carbon attribution reports for our different portfolios and benchmarks.

-Through MSCI ESG research, we have access to carbon emissions data and other carbon-related factors.
+Through MSCI ESG research, we have access to carbon emissions data and other carbon related factors.
 Although emissions could be reported in multiple different ways, we most often use carbon emissions of scope 1 and scope 2 to calculate carbon intensity (total tons of CO2 equivalent normalized by total sales in M$USD).
+We generate these reports to our clients quarterly.

-Fiera Capital attempts to conduct its company operations in a carbon-neutral manner by reducing the carbon footprint of our operations as much as possible.
-Various initiatives at grassroots level are underway or being considered to improve the footprint, for example relating to employee travel.
+Fiera Capital attempts to conduct its company operations in a more environmentally friendly manner by reducing the carbon footprint of our operations as much as possible.
+Various initiatives at grassroots level are underway or being considered to improve the footprint for example relating to employee travel.

 Not applicable for fixed income investments.